-Nepal is a diverse country with its varying landscape, rich bio-diversity and even more diverse culture of the people residing in it.
+Nepal festival information is a diverse country with its varying landscape, rich bio-diversity and even more diverse culture of the people residing in it.
 Festival Tours in Nepal is very interesting.
 As there are around hundred of diverse festivals in Nepal, it has been called as the land of festivals which are a living part of the cultural heritage.
 The religious festivals of Nepal follow the lunar calendar.
-But the national festivals have the fixed dates.
+But the national festivals have fixed dates.
 Some of the major interesting festivals of Nepal are explained as below.

-Navavarsha (New year): The Nepalese New Year usually falls in the second week of April or the first day of the Baisakh which is the Nepali first month.
+The Nepalese New Year usually falls in the second week of April or the first day of the Baisakh which is the Nepali first month.

-Red Machchhendranath Rath Jatra : This is the biggest socio-cultural festival of Patan.
+This is the biggest socio-cultural festival of Patan.
 This festival falls in May-June.
 The main deity named as Red Machchhendranath is kept inside the wheeled chariot and dragged through the city of Patan.

-Dumje: This festival is celebrated by the Serpa in July.
+This festival is celebrated by the Serpa in July.

-Krishnastami: This day is the birthday of the Lord Krishna and it falls in the month of July-August.
+Krishnastami: This day is the birthday of Lord Krishna and it falls in the month of July-August.
 Hundreds of people visit the Krishna temple in Patan on this day.

 Dashain or Durga Puja: Dashai is the biggest festival of Nepali people.
-Dashain is a ten-day festival, celebrated entire the country in September-October.
+Dashain is a ten-day festival, celebrated entirely the country in September-October.
 People worship the nine different incarnations of goddess Durga in Dashain.

 Tihar( Deepawali): This is the festival of brother and sister.
 Lights are illuminated at night in Tihar that is celebrated for five days in October-November.

-Teej: Teej is the festival of hindu women.
+Teej: Teej is the festival of Hindu women.
 Women take fast on this day.
 The married women pray for a happy conjugal life and unmarried women for a good husband. women in red dress dance and sing in the temples in Teej.